-This list includes six animals that are extremely loud.
+This list includes six extremely loud animals.
 While you may know that a whale can be louder than the sound of a jet engine, others on this list may surprise you.

 1. Blue whale

 The blue whale, which has already got the title of the world’s largest animal, is also equipped with a deafening cry that goes with its mammoth size.
 The call of these massive animals can reach up to 188 decibels.
-When you realise that a jet engine can hit up to 140 decibels, you realise how loud they are.
+When you realize that a jet engine can hit up to 140 decibels, you realize how loud they are.

 2. Snapping shrimp

 Mainly found in oyster and coral reefs, pistol shrimps or snapping shrimps can stun their prey by closing shut their two large claws at speeds up to 62 mph.
 This action leads to the formation of a giant air bubble.
 The air bubble makes an incredible sound when it pops and can go as high as 200 decibels which are loud enough for stunning or even killing their prey in some cases.

 According to zoologists, when their bubble pops, it emits light due to the high pressure and temperature within the bubble.
 The accumulation of their sound is so typical in some parts of the sea that it interferes with underwater research and communication.